This has been a mountainous summer. Two countries, three jurisdictions, but just one time zone – mountain time (my time)!

 For their part, the Blackfoot have survived and it is an honour to hear their language spoken.
 Their (inter)national territory is larger than many current independent countries.

-Turning back in the Rockies in the deep southwest of Alberta, Waterton Lakes is a shared international park with Glacier in the USA and makes a case for the most perfect mountains views.
+Turning back in the Rockies in the deep southwest of Alberta, Waterton Lakes is a shared international park with Glacier in the USA and makes a case for the most perfect mountain views.

 While tired, the Prince of Wales hotel has a perfect, windy post looking south towards the lakes.
 The Hotel – whilst very Canadian – was American built during prohibition as a scenic drinking venue for well-heeled American visitors.